People

 Team

-As a local non-for-profit sector native, May has broad social sector experience, from traditional charities to government grantmaking and corporate philanthropic advisory.
+As a local non-profit native, May has broad social sector experience, from traditional charities to government grantmaking and corporate philanthropic advisory.
 She believes change starts at the margins and aspires to weave support systems in community.

 Advisors